quanqinle/WebAndAppUITesting/README.md

 1. Install `Android SDK`
   1.1 Configure environment variables
   1.2 Verify `adb` in the console whether it run ok or not
-  1.3 If you are about to use the emulator to run the test case, you need to create the emulator using `AVD Manager`
+  1.3 If you are about to run the test cases on emulators, you need to create emulators using `AVD Manager`
 2. Install the Appium server program, see [http:/ /appium.io/] (http://appium.io/).
 Recommend to inatll it in the way of `Appium Desktop`.

 ## iPhone
 1. **Mac OS X is required!**
   1.1 Appium Server's operation, element recognition, and script execution all require the Mac
-  1.2.
-Install Xcode, verify the installation, until the tested app can be compiled successfully and can be run in a simulator
+  1.2 Install Xcode, verify the installation until the tested app can be compiled successfully and can be run in a simulator
 2. If you want to run test case on a device, follow the manual [Deploying an iOS app to a real device](http://appium.io/slate/en/master/)
 3. Install the Appium server program, after installation, you will find that it has more support for iOS testing than the Windows version
 ![Appium Server Mac](/docs/images/appium-server-mac.png)